joaopedrodevms/Connexus/README.md

 ## 📝Licença

-A biblioteca WebRequest-MQL5 é lançada sob a licença do MIT.
+A biblioteca Connexus é lançada sob a licença do MIT.
 Consulte [LICENSE](./LICENSE) para obter detalhes.